 Explanation is a world building killer.
 Once in a while you might have to explain things, but in most cases you can convey the same information without the infodump.
 When you start explaining how the world works or the history of that world--stop.
 Instead, look for ways to show someone living in that world, or dealing with the results of that history.

-Exercise Fun: I enjoyed last week's writing exercise so let's do it again.
+Exercise Fun: (CONTEST CLOSED) I enjoyed last week's writing exercise so let's do it again.
 Winner gets a 1000-word critique, and that winner will be announced next Monday (all posts must be in by noon EST on Monday, February 25), where I'll do another fun exercise contest.
 Let's see if I can keep this up every week.
 (Though I reserve the right to skip the critique part during the busy weeks)

 Write a 250-words or less opening that includes three critical details: An exotic setting, a world in economic decline, and character who has recently suffered heartbreak.

 Your call on genre and scope (world can be a small town or a school).